 - Cook roux until it becomes the color and thickness of peanut butter, stirring frequently, for about 10 to 15 minutes.
 You can go darker than peanut butter.
 The darker the roux, the more intense the flavor of the gumbo, but be very careful not to burn, so stir constantly.

 - Add onion, bell pepper, celery, and garlic.

 - Saute until vegetables are slightly soft, about 5 minutes.

-- Stir in chicken broth, tomatoes, white pepper, black pepper, cayenne pepper, dried thyme, salt, brown sugar, Worcestershire sauce, lemon juice, bay leaf, frozen okra, and reserved chicken and sausage.
+- Stir in broth, white pepper, black pepper, cayenne pepper, dried thyme, salt, brown sugar, worcestershire sauce, lemon juice, bay leaf, and frozen okra.
+Add reserved chicken and sausage.

-- Close Instant Pot Lid, and make sure steam release handle is in the ‘Sealing’ position.
+- Close the lid and make sure steam release handle is in Sealing position

 - Once the Instant Pot is pressurized, the float valve will go up.

 - The display will count down to 0; it will then switch to Keep Warm mode and display L0:00 or 00 00 and begin to count up the number of minutes since pressure cooking completed.

 How to Quick Release Pressure (QR) on the DUO

 - Move the steam release handle to Venting.
 Steam will come out of the steam release handle.